 Urinalysis, the testing of urine, may be necessary in the evaluation of kidney and urinary tract disorders and can also help evaluate bodywide disorders such as diabetes or liver problems.
 A urine sample is usually collected using the clean-catch method or another sterile method.
 For example, a method to obtain an uncontaminated urine sample involves passing a catheter through the urethra into the bladder.

-The blood flow to the kidneys needs to be intact for the kidneys to function properly.
+Blood flow to the kidneys needs to be intact for the kidneys to function properly.
 Any interruption of or reduction in the blood flow can cause kidney damage or dysfunction and, if long-standing, increased blood pressure ( hypertension).
 When blood flow in the arteries supplying the kidneys is completely blocked, the entire kidney or a portion of the kidney supplied by that artery dies (kidney infarction).
 Kidney infarction can lead to the inability of the kidneys to process and excrete the body's waste products ( kidney failure).

 Most bladder cancers are of a type called transitional cell because they affect the same kinds of cells (transitional cells) that are usually the cancerous cells responsible for cancers of the renal pelvis and ureters.

 Each kidney contains about 1 million filtering units (glomeruli).
 The glomeruli are made up of many microscopic clusters of tiny blood vessels (capillaries) with small pores.
 These blood vessels are designed to leak fluid from the bloodstream into a system of miniature tubules.
 The tubules secrete and reabsorb chemicals and substances from the fluid to cause it to become urine.
 The urine then drains from the tubules into larger and larger tubes until it leaves the kidney.
 Normally this filtering system permits fluid and small molecules (but almost no protein or blood cells— Asymptomatic Proteinuria and Hematuria Syndrome) to leak into the tubules.
-Diseases that affect the kidneys can be divided into three categories based on the way they affect different parts of the kidneys:

 In healthy people, urine in the bladder is sterile—no bacteria or other infectious organisms are present.
 The tube that carries urine from the bladder out of the body (urethra) contains no bacteria or too few to cause an infection.
 However, any part of the urinary tract can become infected.
 An infection anywhere along the urinary tract is called a urinary tract infection (UTI).